bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 console.log('Address from Script/Program:', address.toString(network));
 ```

-We won't cover manual scripts in the next codes, but the process is similar
+We won't cover manual scripts in the next examples, but the process is similar
-and can be created using same API.
+and can be created using the same API.

 ### Create P2WSH Address

-In this code example, we'll create Multisig/P2WSH address.
+In this code example, we'll create a Multisig/P2WSH address.
 This process
-is similar to [multisig][multisig-guide], only difference is the output address we'll get.
+is similar to the [multisig][multisig-guide], the only difference is the output address we'll get.

-We'll need two public keys, so we grab two rings from cache
+We'll need two public keys, so we grab two rings from the cache
 ```js
 const [ring, ring2] = ringUtils.getRings(2, network);